 If services that we take part in providing (e.g. lab tests) are to be billed to your insurance company by a third party provider (e.g. the lab), we will use your “in-network” provider unless you specify otherwise.
 If you provide incorrect or incomplete insurance information at the time of service, resulting in us using a provider who is “out of network”, you will responsible for any related claims according to the terms of your insurance plan for “out-of-network” services.

 Our practice has always been open to new and existing Medicare patients, and we will continue this policy.
-We accept Medicare assignment.
+While we do not accept Medicare assignment, we do file your claim electronically (usually within 24 hours).
+You are responsible for payment of your bill at the time of service, and Medicare will send their payment directly to you.

 If you are a member of a managed Medicare plan (i.e. a Medicare HMO), PLEASE contact our office to make sure that we participate with your plan.